 If you are only planning on teaching abroad for a short period of time (1-2 years) then I personally wouldn't invest much money in it.
 Not sure?
 If you decide later on that you want to continue teaching English then you can further your education then if you want.

 If you are in it for the long term many people recommend taking a CELTA classroom based course.

 Some people say "you get what you pay for" when it comes to TEFL which can be true, but I paid $1000 and definitely didn't feel that it was worth that much.
 It wasn't practical enough and it really didn't prepare me to teach in Taiwan.

-If I was to do it again I would take this online course.
+If I was to do it again I would take an online course that I'll recommend later.
 The reason why is that it's practical, contextual - shows the students and environment that I would've taught in (Asia), focuses more on teaching kids who I mostly taught and it's cheaper.